-There are costs for joining and participating in our Plan.
+There are costs for joining and participating in our Plans.
 You pay a portion of these fees and expenses directly from your contributions.
-The plan pays part of the fees and expenses, which are deducted from the plan's earnings.
-See "Costs of Investing in this Plan" on page 26 of this Detailed Plan Disclosure for a description of the fees and expenses.
-Fees and expenses reduce the plan's return, which reduces the amount available for EAPs.
+The Plan pays part of the fees and expenses, which are deducted from the Plan's earnings.
+See "Costs of Investing in This Plan" on pages 27 and 40 of this Detailed Plan Disclosure for a description of the fees and expenses specific to each of our Plans.
+Fees and expenses reduce the plan's returns, which reduces the amount available for EAPs.